aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/java/psd-conversion/gif-image-layers-to-tiff/_index.md

 ### Do I need a temporary license for testing purposes?
 Yes, you can obtain a temporary license [here](https://purchase.aspose.com/temporary-license/).
 ### How can I stay updated with the Aspose.PSD documentation?
-Refer to the official documentation [here](https://reference.aspose.com/psd/java/) for the latest updates and guides.
+Refer to the documentation [here](https://reference.aspose.com/psd/java/) for the latest updates and guides.